 Achievement gaps are strongly related with cognitive gaps.
 Access to learning experiences relies on well-developed cognitive skills, among other factors.
 Helping every individual develop their cognitive skills is a matter of equity.

 Cognitive skills and mental health are closely related.
 Some diseases and conditions are accompanied by cognitive impairment and others, such as anxiety, can be the result of learning struggles.

 Learning struggles affect families, not just the individual who struggles with learning.
-Lowering the stress and anxiety of a child by helping them become a capable and confident learner can decrease the stress level of stress for the entire family.
+Lowering the stress and anxiety of a child by helping them become a capable and confident learner can decrease the stress level for the entire family.

-Developing cognitive skills efficiently and a way that yields lasting meaningful results can be achieved with the right kind of cognitive training.
+Developing cognitive skills efficiently and in a way that yields lasting, meaningful results can be achieved with the right kind of cognitive training.
 The right kind of cognitive training takes a comprehensive, multi-disciplinary approach, integrating the best practices from clinical and educational psychology, auditory and vision developmental therapy, occupational therapy, speech and language pathology, neurology and other disciplines.

 Learning should be fun and cognitive training should be engaging and motivating.
 The use of video-game technology can play an important role in effective cognitive training, but “brain games” are not cognitive training.